You’ve probably heard the term phantom pregnancy before. But do you know what it is and how it happens?

 After spaying, they may start to show obvious signs of a phantom pregnancy.
 Sophie says that “these symptoms won’t go away on their own, and it’s important to seek treatment for your dog.”

-“These signs can include anxiety and aggressive tendencies, which can even lead to otherwise healthy dogs being euthanised as their behaviour doesn’t improve over time” says Sophie.
+“These signs can include anxiety and aggressive tendencies, which can even lead to otherwise healthy dogs being euthanized as their behavior doesn’t improve over time,” says Sophie.

-The good news is that treatment with cabergoline should resolve this behaviour.
+The good news is that treatment with cabergoline should resolve this behavior.

 Your vet will check for obvious signs like mammary enlargement, but the more information you can provide, the better.
 If your vet suspects your dog is suffering from a covert phantom pregnancy, they may delay the spay date.

 If you suspect your dog was spayed during a phantom pregnancy, you should focus on preparing to support her if she shows signs of aggression.
-Speak to your vet about the possibility of medical treatment which could resolve the issue.
-An animal behaviourist may also be able to help.
+Speak to your vet about the possibility of medical treatment, which could resolve the issue.
+An animal behaviorist may also be able to help.